 - i.
-Assistance with academic study (for example, field trips or lab placements, assistance with year abroad placements) - ii.
+Assistance with academic study (for example, equipment, text books, field trips or lab placements, assistance with year abroad placements) - ii.
 Language courses - iii.
-Activities related to sports and other College societies (the Sports and Amalgamated Clubs Fund, including Blues Blazers) - iv.
+Activities related to sports and other College societies (the Sports and Amalgamated Clubs Fund) - iv.
 Arts (the Brazen Arts Fund) - v.
+Assistance with internships or volunteering schemes

+Graduate students seeking funding for academic and/or research related projects are expected to use their full Graduate Research Allowance in the first instance, but are then eligible to apply for student support funding for applications of this nature once this has been used.
+Please contact the College Office at college.office@bnc.ox.ac.uk if you have any queries.

-Assistance with internships or volunteering schemes the College's Disbursements Committee in a gathered field.
+Calls for proposals will be advertised once per term, and applications will be considered by the College's Disbursements Committee in a gathered field.
 The Committee will expect to see a budget setting out estimated expenditure, a case for support, and may require a testimonial from your supervisor or Tutor.

-The Senior Tutor has discretion to consider applications for small awards (up to £300) between meetings provided applicants provide reasons why an early decision is needed.
+The Senior Tutor also has discretion to consider applications for small awards (up to £300) between meetings provided applicants provide reasons why an early decision is needed.
 Such applications should be accompanied by a statement of support from your supervisor or Tutor.

 Applications for sports and amalgamated clubs will be considered by the Senior Member for the JCR.
 Applications for arts funding will be considered by the Senior Member for the Brazen Arts.
 All other applications will be considered by the Senior Member for the JCR, Tutor for Graduates, and the Senior Tutor who will make recommendations to the Disbursements Committee for decision.

-Calls for proposals will be advertised once per term, and applications will be considered by
+B.4.12 Brasenose Mini Bursaries

+Students who can demonstrate a need for modest financial assistance as the result of unforeseen circumstances may apply for a bursary of around £270.
+Details will be circulated to students by the College Office.

+The value of the award may vary from year to year and applications can be made direct from the College submission portal which is located on the College intranet.

+B.4.13 College Financial Assistance

+The College provides support for student who find themselves in need of unexpected financial assistance.
+Applications for modest financial assistance can be made using the submission portal on the College intranet.

+Please contact financial.support@bnc.ox.ac.uk if you have any queries about mini bursaries or Hardship Funding.

-B.4.12 Insurance and Risk Assessment
+B.4.14 Insurance and Risk Assessment